Crazypersonalph/task-1-text-adventure/Errors.md

 After a bit of thinking and reading the Python sockets documentation, I realised that for the connection to be maintained, the client must run a `while True:` loop to keep listening for data.
 If it stops listening for data, then the connection is prematurely closed.

 # Error 2
-This bug is a logic error, rather than a problem with the code.
+This bug is a logic error, rather than a problem with the runtime execution.
 Upon both clients connecting, the server does not start the game, but rather, hangs.
 Client 2 in particular doesn't receive the first sent info array from the server.
 Something is wrong with the sleep function in the server gameloop.

 According to the logging data, both clients are connecting, and have sucessfully sent their names through to the server.